krupkad/CUDA_PPM/README.md

 ## Performance Analysis

+### Zeroth Round - CPU
+A CPU implementation was provided by the authors of the original PPM paper.
+It was prohibitively slow to test, taking ~2s for a 400 vertex mesh, and ~10 minutes for 100k vertices.

 ### First Round - Optimization
 Our first round of analysis was to check the effects of various optimizations.
 The test platform was a Quadro K620, computing only the generated vertex positions.
 We focused on the effects of Bezier patch degree and vertex count,